cornell-colab/fetching-data-from-apis/README.md

 4. Example: New York State Public APIs
 5. Understanding the structure of data (JSON, CSV, etc.)
 6. A glimpse under the hood - what is the request response cycle?
-7. Types of APIs (and comparisons to other options for retrieving/scraping data)
+7. Types of APIs
+8. Future directions: accessing with Python, comparison to web scraping, etc.